 The second largest investment after your home easily could be your car.
 Having a dirty ride is no different than sporting a dingy pair of sneakers to a playoff game.
 Everyone sees them, and a dirty car can easily portray an unkempt man or woman.
 Pamper your baby, after all; it takes you everywhere you need to go.

-Before converting to Powerizer Complete, which cleans everything dirty and can be used as a multi-purpose cleaner, most of us were accustomed to purchasing a handful of products to get the job done.
+Before converting to Powerizer Complete, which cleans everything dirty and can be used as a multipurpose cleaner, most of us were accustomed to purchasing a handful of products to get the job done.
 Cleaning your car is no different.
 To obtain and maintain a clean vehicle, Powerizer will replace a Car Wash Membership, Rim Shine, Upholstery, Carpet, Glass and Vinyl Surface Cleaners.
 All these items add up to be a small fortune and could take up valuable space in your trunk.
 Who has room for all that stuff or wants to continue spending money on things you don’t need?

 Powerizer is all you need to clean the interior of your car, making it easy to focus on the three (3) surfaces that require routine cleaning.
 Let’s explore them and see how easy it is to clean all of them with one (1) product: Powerizer is a car interior cleaner that cleans everything in the inside of you car.
 It has ingredients that dissolve and lift dirt from surfaces, whether it be door panels, seats, hood liner, floor mats or windows.

 - Hand-sized dish scrubber, or skinny hairbrush